konkolorado/limited-recommender/README.txt

-Deploying all tests in docker environment
-- ./deploy_tests.sh

-Running tests
+# Running tests
-- Run all tests
-- $ python3.6 -m unittest discover

-- Run tests specific to a module
-- $ python3.6 -m unittest module.test_something
+To run tests, cd to a directory that contains a "test[s]" directory and run nose2.
+This will automatically discover unittests and run them

 # Postgresql
-The deploy_postgres script will mount the data source directory into the container and will persist the container data in the directory specified by PGDATA to the host's local directory specified by PGLOCAL
+The deploy_postgres script will mount the data source directory into the container and will persist the container data in the directory specified by PGDATA to the host's local directory specified by PGLOCAL.

 Build the postgres image
 - cd postgres